John Cassell

 John Cassell (23 January 1817 – 2 April 1865) was an English publisher, printer, writer and editor, who founded the firm Cassell & Co, famous for its educational books and periodicals, and which pioneered the serial publication of novels.
-He was also a well-known tea and coffee merchant and a general business entrepreneur who supposedly sold and coined the term Cazeline which mutated into the word gasoline, though dictionaries do not support this etymology.
+He was also a well-known tea and coffee merchant and a general business entrepreneur who, according to research published in 2012, sold an oil product for which he coined the term Cazeline which mutated into the word gasoline.
 A fervent Christian, he campaigned throughout his life for the temperance movement in Britain, and for the reduction of taxes on publishing.
 He was a social reformer who recognised the importance of education in improving the life of the working class, and whose many publications, both magazines and books, brought learning and culture to the masses.

 Life and work

 Early years

 John Cassell was born on 23 January 1817 in Manchester, then in Lancashire; the son of Mark Cassell, landlord of a public house called "The Ring O' Bells" at 8 The Old Churchyard, Hunt's Bank, Manchester.
 The family enjoyed a reasonable standard of living for the first 10 years until his father was disabled by a fall, dying 3 years later.
 The burden of providing for the family fell on his mother who made a living through upholstery work, though this left her with little time for her son.
 John received little education as a result and, from an early age, was required to work as a factory hand, manufacturing "tape" and velveteen.
 Cassell detested the work, which was both confining and monotonous, and felt oppressed by the appalling social conditions around him.
 Seeking better prospects, he impressed a local carpenter with his woodworking skills and was offered an apprenticeship.